citrix/citrix-cvad-site-deployment-module/README.md

 # Site Deployment Module for Citrix® Virtual Apps and Desktops
 The Site Deployment Module for Citrix® Virtual Apps and Desktops aims to provide a simplified way to deploy a functional site.
 This module also offers flexibility and options to customize the site.
-A single command can be used to deploy the entire site without worrying about all of the technical details.
+A single command can be used to deploy the entire site without worrying about all of the technical details. **Please note that this module is still in tech preview.**

 ## Environment Requirement
 1. PowerShell with version `5.0` or higher